ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

    Pricing plan details are explained in the selection window.
 Select the plan that best meets your requirements.

 4. Provide a service name for your instance.
-It can be any name that you want, and has no impact on functionality.
+It can be any name that you want, and has no impact on functions.

    Do not create multiple {{site.data.keyword.mon_full_notm}} instances with the same name.
    {: important}

 5. Optionally, select a resource group.
 A resource group is a way to organize account resources in customizable groupings.
 Any account resource that is managed by using IBM Cloud Identity and Access Management (IAM) access control belongs to a resource group within your account.

-   If you do not have any pre-configured resource groups, or no reason to share this resource selectively, use the default selection.
+   If you do not have any pre-configured resource groups, or have no reason to share this resource selectively, use the default selection.
    {: note}

    If your account has multiple resource groups, you can choose which one has access to this {{site.data.keyword.mon_full_notm}} instance.
 This allows you to have metrics available to some resource groups and not to others.
    {: tip}

 6. Select the **Enable Platform Metrics** checkbox.
-You must select this to receive metrics from your load balancer.
+Select this to receive metrics from your load balancer.

 7. Click **Create**.
 You are taken back to the monitoring metrics home page.